daniel-nagy/md-data-table/README.md

 ### Pagination

-To use pagination add a `md-data-table-pagination` element to the `md-data-table-toolbar`.

 | Attribute       | Type       | Description |
 | :---------------| :--------- | :---------- |
 | `md-label`      | `Object`   | Change the pagination label.
 The default is 'Rows per page:'.|